Learn more about me

-In 2018 I learned my first programing language (C) by a pdf book "Apprenez à programmer en C" which means "Learn to program in C", I learned how to create a Hangman game on the console, and a 2D graphic game (Sokoban clone), that was one of the most beautiful experiences I ever had.
-I made my first program from scratch just by writing lines of code, I will never forget the gratitude and pride I felt.
-That experience made me feel more confident about my dream even though I had a lot to learn, and I still have a lot to learn.
-That experience also taught me that there is no magic behind the programs, I don't need superpowers other than my brain, All I have to do is to learn, practice, practice, and practice to realize my dream.
+In 2018 I learned my first programing language (C), I learned how to create a Hangman game and a 2D graphic game (Sokoban clone). that was one of the most beautiful experience I ever had, I made my first program from scratch just by writing lines of code, I will never forget the gratitude and pride I felt.
+That experience taught me that there is no magic behind the programs, I don't need superpowers other than my brain, All I have to do is to learn, practice and practice to realize my dream.

-By working on many projects as a freelancer and some passion projects, I started realizing the importance of unit tests (the long debugging time they save, the safety they make you feel when you are updating a code after a long period...), I also realized that not only the time and space complexity of algorithms matter, but the code's architecture matter a lot if you want to have a scalable, testable, and maintainable software.
+By working on many side projects and as a freelancer, I started realizing the importance of unit tests (the long debugging time they save, the safety they make you feel when updating a code after while...), I also realized that not only the time and space complexity of algorithms matter, the architecture matter a lot if you want to have a scalable, testable, and maintainable software.
 Since that, I started learning about software design best practices (SOLID principles, Design patterns, architectures like "the clean architecture", Microservices...).
-Currently, in almost all my projects I apply the SOLID principles, try to cover the entire code source with unit tests, and leverage the usage of Design patterns.
+Now, I always apply the SOLID principles, try to cover the entire code source with unit tests, and leverage the usage of Design patterns.

 By following my curriousity and my passion for discovering new things, I learned many languages, concepts, tools and frameworks.
 Some of them are listed below.